 There has been plenty of criticism towards Pinker and his approach to data and science.

-- Unscientific (But Presented As Such)
+- Partially Unscientific (But Presented As Scientific)

 A book that reviews data from, well… Before there were even written records, is bound to be flawed when it comes to numbers.